 Advanced technology is the key to LASIK eye surgery...

 Earlier forms of LASIK eye surgery used only the microkeratome to reshape the cornea.
 The development and subsequent FDA approval of the excimer laser have transformed this procedure.
 An excimer laser provides the advantages of submicron accuracy combined with improvements in microkeratome technology, to allow for increased precision, personalization, and safer overall treatment for LASIK patients by decreasing the risk of complications.

 Typically, if you are over the age of 18, with stable vision—meaning no change in your prescription for eyeglasses or contact lenses for about 12 months—and free from ocular disease, then you may be a candidate for the correction of nearsightedness, farsightedness, and astigmatism.

-Before having Laser Vision Correction, you will have a complete pre-operative examination performed by Dr. Sperber or Dr. Sherman.
+Before having Laser Vision Correction at our New York practice, you will have a complete pre-operative examination performed by Dr. Sperber or Dr. Sherman.
 It is important that you remove your soft contact lenses at least one week prior to this examination.
 Hard or Rigid Gas Permeable contact lenses must be removed at least four to six weeks prior to the pre-op exam.
 Once a doctor has determined that you are a candidate for Laser Vision Correction, you can be scheduled for your laser procedure.

 Prior to Surgery